jkent/pollux-micromon/README.md

 power off
 ```

-The bootstrap.py and boot_kernel.py scripts let you load and execute other binaries from micromon.
+The bootstrap.py and boot_kernel.py scripts let you load and execute binaries using micromon.

 Have fun!